gcp-terraform-workshop/terraform-workshop-labs/204-vm-instance-group-gcp/README.md

-In this lab you will implenent a common cloud pattern with Terraform to demonstate how terraform can make setting up these patters a simpler tasks
+In this lab you will implement a common cloud pattern with Terraform.
+To demonstate how terraform can make setting up multiple instances a simpler tasks using patterns lets start with

-The first pattern you will create is a managed instance group.
+the first pattern you will need to create which is a managed instance group.
 This is a collection of identical VMs that you define via an instance template and set scale on.

 ## Resources created